NathanBresette/MeLSI/README.md

 MeLSI uses an innovative ensemble approach to learn optimal distance metrics:

-1. **🎯 Pre-filtering**: Identifies and focuses on taxa with the strongest group differences using t-tests
+1. **Pre-filtering**: Identifies and focuses on taxa with the strongest group differences using t-tests
-2. **🔄 Bootstrap Sampling**: Creates multiple training sets by resampling your data
+2. **Bootstrap Sampling**: Creates multiple training sets by resampling your data
-3. **🧩 Feature Subsampling**: Each learner uses a random subset of features to prevent overfitting
+3. **Feature Subsampling**: Each learner uses a random subset of features to prevent overfitting
-4. **📈 Gradient Optimization**: Learns optimal weights for each feature subset using gradient descent
+4. **Gradient Optimization**: Learns optimal weights for each feature subset using gradient descent
-5. **⚖️ Ensemble Averaging**: Combines multiple learners, weighting better performers more heavily
+5. **Ensemble Averaging**: Combines multiple learners, weighting better performers more heavily
-6. **🛡️ Robust Distance Calculation**: Ensures numerical stability with eigenvalue decomposition
+6. **Robust Distance Calculation**: Ensures numerical stability with eigenvalue decomposition
-7. **📊 Permutation Testing**: Validates significance using null distributions from permuted data
+7. **Permutation Testing**: Validates significance using null distributions from permuted data

 ### Why This Approach Works